guigarage/guigarage.github.io/_posts/2020-03-12-cyberland.md

 ---
 layout: post
-title:  'What is Cyberland'
+title:  'About Cyberland'
 author: hendrik
-featuredImage: adopt-2
+featuredImage: duke-love
 excerpt: 'Based on the given circumstances (COVID-19) the JavaLand conferences has been canceled.
 This was the only solution that made sense for the organizers.
 We can understand that a lot of visitors and speakers are sad about this news.
 Based on this the German JUG community is organzing a 100% remote conference called Cyberland'
 categories: [Java, Cyberland]
 header: